 WIC is a federally funded public health nutrition program under the USDA providing nutrition education, nutritious foods, breastfeeding support, and healthcare referrals for medically at-risk, income-eligible women who are pregnant or post-partum, infants, and children up to age 5.
 There are 9 WIC clinic locations in Allegheny County.

-The Health Department’s Tuberculosis Clinic provides screening (Mantoux tuberculin skin testing), evaluation, directly observed therapy (DOT) and treatment for tuberculosis patients.
+The Health Department’s Pulmonary Center provides tuberculosis screening (Mantoux tuberculin skin testing), evaluation, directly observed therapy (DOT) and treatment for tuberculosis patients.

 Air Quality – 412.578.8103

 Engineers and other scientists on this team monitor and analyze the county’s air quality.
 The enforcement team works with sources of pollution to improve it.

 Permits new food-related businesses, conducts inspections of existing food businesses, responds to consumer complaints about food safety and certifies Food Protection Managers.

 Investigates citizen housing and community environment complaints; investigates cases of childhood lead poisoning; monitors and treats mosquito-breeding sites; inspects and regulates public swimming pools, schools, nursing homes, rooming houses, and boarding homes.

 Safe & Health Homes Program – 412.350.4048

 Provides “healthy home” inspections to qualified participants in Allegheny County and neighboring counties.